 }

 I suddenly got a bit of hope.
 But this could never work for Ord, which also failed.
-The Ord trait uses Self instead of another generic type, so I can’t just introduce a new lifetime:
+The Ord trait uses Self for the other parameter, so I can’t just introduce a new lifetime.

 impl<B: ?Sized> Ord for Cow<'_, B>